near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 sidebar_label: Minting NFTs
 ---

-Thanks to a fast protocol and low gas fees, NEAR is a perfect platform to create Non-Fungible Tokens (NFTs).

-In this tutorial you'll learn about NFTs and how you can easily create your own tokens without doing any software development.
-By using a readily-available smart contract and a decentralized storage solution like [IPFS](https://ipfs.io/), you can start minting your NFTs right away.
+> In this tutorial you'll learn how to easily create your own NFTs without doing any software development by using a readily-available smart contract and a decentralized storage solution like [IPFS](https://ipfs.io/).
-Don't be afraid if you're not a developer, because there's no previous Rust knowledge required for this tutorial.

 ## Overview